 The weather continues to bless us with clear skies and since the wind has diminished, the sea has become reasonably flat as well.
-Reviewing our course options after the next headland, the prospect of taking a longer inshore route had its issues with lots of ‘stuff’ just offshore so I favour the direct route taking us well offshore but inevitably losing the mobile of signal.
+Reviewing our course options after the next headland, the prospect of taking a longer inshore route had its issues with lots of ‘stuff’ just offshore so I favour the direct route taking us well offshore but inevitably losing the mobile signal.
 With the light airs and the likelihood of using the engine more than I would have liked, I identified a harbour, Vieste on the headland so, establishing that it had fuelling facilities, it was a no brainer to pop in and fill up with diesel.
 The pilot book said it had charm and the view from the sea seemed to confirm this.
 I must remember to put my clothes back on!

 I was beckoned onto the fishing quay to refuel and a long pipe was dragged out to the boat.
 I had run the port tank well into the red on the gauge and only swapped over onto the starboard tank just before the needle hit the stop.
 Even so, there must have still been nearly 40 litres in the tank as it only took 210 litres.
 The starboard tank was a different matter, I expected it to take less than 60 litres according to the time run.
 Imagine my surprise when they insisted it had taken 110 litres!
 Sorry to bore you but this is very simple.
 The tank has a capacity of 250 litres and it was full to the brim.
 The gauge showed the tank to be more than ¾ full and I had calculated less than 60 litres used.
 I may be wrong and I have become very suspicious after the battery saga but it seems to me like another Italian extortion.
-I must have a ‘screw me’ kinda face.
+I must have a ‘please screw me’ kinda face.

 I am anxious to use up the older food stocks to avoid a repeat of the massive cull that Paula, my wife inflicted on the stores before I left the UK.
 ‘You will have guests, what would they think if the use by date has expired’ – well, probably nothing actually!
 Anyway, so it was that some red beans and minced beef caught my eye as being on death row so it screamed ‘chilli con carne’ at me.
 For my Atlantic stores I had bulk bought chilli flakes (a feature of Hejira is masses of stowage) imagining that I would use a load.
 They were kept loose in a Tupperware with no label so they escaped last year’s cull but being over 4 years old, I imagined that their potency must have diminished.
 On this basis, I spooned in 4 teaspoons.
 Not surprisingly, I knew all about it and I imagine I will again.